jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 This is the start state for every new client request.
 You should initialize every new client request to be in this state.

-In this state, read from the client socket in a loop until one of the following
+In this state, read from the client-to-proxy socket in a loop until one of the following happens:
-happens:

  - you have read the entire HTTP request from the client.
 If this is the case:
    - parse the client request and create the request that you will send to the